edcheyjr/instaclone/README.md

 ## About Instaclone

-    Its clone of some functionalities of instagram done in laravel free for anyone to use and improve, written in blade.php and .vue on the frontend and php laravel framework backend
+Its clone of some functionalities of instagram done in laravel free for anyone to use and improve, written in blade.php and .vue on the frontendand php laravel framework backend

 ## What it does